Does Low Volatility Outperform in India? 18-Year NSE Backtest (2006-2025)

 Conclusion: The Power of Patient Capital

-Over 18.5 years, the low volatility strategy delivered a simple but powerful result: Higher returns.
-Lower risk.
+Over 18.5 years, the low volatility strategy delivered a simple but powerful result: Better risk-adjusted returns.
+Lower volatility.
 Faster recovery.

-This isn't magic—it's the mathematical coquence of avoiding overpriced volatility and systematically harvesting a persistent behavioral anomaly.
+This isn't magic—it's the mathematical consequence of avoiding overpriced volatility and systematically harvesting a persistent behavioral anomaly.

 The strategy won't make you rich overnight.
 It won't double your money in a year.
 It won't generate "10-bagger" stories for dinner parties.